Dark-Gran/Farstar-2/README.md

 **_Current goal of this project is to create an 'offline version' of the original game._**

-Server Application with user registrations, matchmaking and card-trading (all are features of the original game) depend on feedback.
+Server Application with user registrations, matchmaking and card-trading (all are features of the original game) may be added in the future (depends on game's reception).

 ~~Paper-Prototype~~
 ~~Prototype (Java + LibGDX)~~